global business strategies

 Course Outline, Content & Agenda

-The Course Outline of Global Business Strategies is structured and presented in four broad sections and embraces four themes.
-These are presented below, followed by the Course Agenda.
+The Outline of Global Business Strategies is structured and presented in four broad sections and embraces four themes.
+These sections and themes are presented below, followed by the Course Roadmap.

 - Section 2 deals with the principles underpinning global market choice, i.e. it is concerned with the decisions which companies take regarding which high potential geographical markets to target (where?).
 Topics include analysing the broader business environment, market analysis, market selection, understanding the cultural context of global business strategies, designing market intelligence systems for multiple global markets and undertaking competitor analysis, both global and local.
 Decisions relating to the crucial market entry mode choices made (how?), ranging from simple exporting to complex Foreign Direct Investment (FDI), are critically assessed.